-Pilot of the addition of two concentrations (one licensure and one non-licensure) to the current Early Childhood Education BS program to meet the requirements of Public Act 102-174, the Early Childhood Access Consortium for Equity act.
-These concentrations will establish a BS degree completion pathway, as required under the legislative mandate, for students entering the program with earned associate degrees.
+This proposal adds a pilot of a concentration to the current Early Childhood Education BS program.
+The pilot of the concentration is intended to serve students covered by the Early Childhood Access Consortium for Equity Act as required by legislative mandate (Public Act 102-174).
+This proposal is for a teacher licensure track.
 Pilot will remain in place for three cohorts of students to determine sustainability of the program.
 Prior to continuing with a 4th cohort, a formal major or degree change will be proposed if the program is determined to be sustainable.